 Roger E.A.
 Farmer, Daniel F. Waggoner, and Tao Zha

-The authors thank the referees of the American Economic Review and Mark Gertler for helpful comments.
-Farmer acknowledges the support of National Science Foundation grant no. SBR 0418174.
-The views expressed here are the authors' and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
-Any remaining errors are the authors' responsibility.
+The authors thank Zheng Liu and Richard Rogerson for helpful discussions.
+Farmer acknowledges the support of National Science Foundation grant number SBR 0418174.
+The views expressed here are the authors’ and not necessarily those of the Federal Reserve Bank of Atlanta or the Federal Reserve System.
+Any remaining errors are the authors’ responsibility.

 For further information, contact the Public Affairs Department, Federal Reserve Bank of Atlanta, 1000 Peachtree Street, N.E., Atlanta, Georgia 30309-4470, 404-498-8020.